dsmrreader/dsmr-reader/README.md

 No luck?
 Try editing `/etc/environment`, add `LC\_ALL="en_US.utf-8"` and `reboot`

-Ignore any *'could not change directory to "/root": Permission denied'* errors for the following commands.
+Ignore any *'could not change directory to "/root": Permission denied'* errors for the following three commands.

 Create user: